-But there are some easy ways you can make the most of your solar even when you’re at work, stuck in traffic or running errands.
-Here’s how (and believe me, it’s easier than you think!).
+Here’s how you can make the most of your solar (and it’s easier than you think).

 “AGL can provide you with an online tool to show you your solar production.
 If you’re thinking of getting solar, this will be provided as standard by AGL or if you already have solar you can get monitoring added to your system,’ says AGL Head of Solar Technology, Louise McSweeney.

 Once you’re familiar with your monitoring system, Louise recommends shifting your energy requirements from the peak evening times to during the day.

 “Many appliances can be put on a delay timer, so you can stagger usage throughout the peak daylight hours.”

 3. Make time for maintenance

 Pencil in some regular maintenance and cleaning to ensure your solar system is operating at its maximum potential.
 Supplied monitoring will eliminate the need to schedule annual cleans and services when they are not required.
 The online tool will identify when there is a dip in production and what will need to be done to correct this.

 However, if you don’t have a monitoring system, you should try to schedule a clean once a year.